calliostro/last-fm-client-bundle/UPGRADE.md

 ### Enhanced PHP Support

-- **Full PHP 8.1-8.5 support** - Including preparation for PHP 8.5
+- **Full PHP 8.1 – 8.5 support** — Including preparation for PHP 8.5
-- Modern PHP features utilized in codebase and examples
+- Modern PHP features are used in codebase and examples

 ### Modern Symfony Support

-- **Symfony 6.4 LTS support** - Full compatibility with current LTS version
+- **Symfony 6.4 LTS support** — Full compatibility with the current LTS version
-- **Symfony 7.x support** - Ready for all Symfony 7 releases including 7.4 LTS
+- **Symfony 7.x support** — Ready for all Symfony 7 releases including 7.4 LTS
-- **Symfony 8.x support** - Future-proof with upcoming Symfony 8 releases
+- **Symfony 8.x support** — Future-proof with upcoming Symfony 8 releases

 ---